Climate change - driving forces

 Still, GHG footprints offer a valuable additional perspective to GHG emission inventories and air emissions accounts.
 The latter record emissions on the production side, at the origin of the emissions.
 In contrast, GHG footprints are estimated from the perspective of the final product and where it ends up, and are, therefore, also referred to as consumption-based accounts.
 GHG footprints are estimated by combining information from air emissions accounts with economic accounts in so-called input-output tables.

 Table 3 presents the GHG footprint for most relevant products.
 The total EU GHG footprint is 3.7 billion tonnes.
-Of the total GHG emissions due to EU demand for products, 9.2 % of the emissions are caused by the final demand for electricity, gas, steam and air conditioning.
-The production of these products is fossil energy-intensive so it is not a surprise that it contributes most to the footprint.
-The same applies to 'constructions and construction works'.
-Construction itself requires fossil energy (e.g. diesel), but cement and steel, both used in construction, also have very GHG-intensive production processes (see Table 1).
-More surprising is the high ranking of the final demand of food, beverages and tobacco products, which contribute 9.1 % to the total GHG footprint.
+Of the total GHG emissions due to EU demand for products, 9.3 % of the emissions are caused by the final demand for food, beverages and tobacco products.
+It is followed by final demand for electricity, gas, steam and air conditioning and constructions and construction works with 8.9 % and 8.6 % respectively.

 More information on carbon footprints can be found in the Statistics Explained article 'Greenhouse gas emission statistics - carbon footprints'.